 The incident follows two disruptions in BlackBerry maker Research in Motion Ltd.’s operations in the past 16 months and comes as the company prepares to release its BlackBerry 10 phones on Jan.
-30. More than 60 Fortune 500 companies are testing the new phones that RIM is counting on to claw back market share lost to Apple Inc. (AAPL)’s iPhone and devices running Google Inc. (GOOG)’s Android software.
+30. More than 60 Fortune 500 companies are testing the new phones that RIM is counting on to claw back market share lost to Apple Inc. (AAPL:US)’s iPhone and devices running Google Inc. (GOOG:US)’s Android software.

 “All BlackBerry services are operating normally but we are aware that a wider Vodafone service issue is impacting some of our BlackBerry customers in Europe, Middle East and Africa,” RIM said in an e-mail.